The right catastrophic injury attorney can help you get the compensation you deserve.

 - Death.
 In this case, I can file a wrongful death lawsuit.

 - Spinal cord injury.
-Long-term consequences from this injury include loss of feeling, severe pain, paralysis, and others.
+Long-term consequences from this injury include loss of feeling, severe pain, paralysis and others.

 - Burns.
 Burn injuries can be the most expensive and most painful of all catastrophic injuries.
-They can occur as the result of a car accident, exposure to chemicals, electrocution, and other reasons.
+They can occur as the result of a car accident, exposure to chemicals, electrocution and other reasons.

 - Organ damage.
-Depending on the organ and the level of injury, damage to an organ can be catastrophic.
+Depending on the organ and level of injury, damage to an organ can be catastrophic.

-Once again, these are just a few examples of catastrophic injuries.
+These are just a few examples of catastrophic injuries.
 If you have an injury listed, or another serious, life-changing injury, and someone else was at fault for your injury, contact Greg Jackson Law at (817) 926-1003 now.